-The Arctic Yearbook is an international and peer-reviewed volume which focuses on issues of regional governance, development, circumpolar relations, geopolitics and security, all broadly defined.
+The Arctic Yearbook is an international and peer-reviewed volume which focuses on issues of regional governance, development, environmental politics, circumpolar relations, geopolitics and security, all broadly defined.
 It is an open access, online publication.
 The Arctic Yearbook is an initiative of the Thematic Network on Geopolitics and Security.

 Other topics of contemporary significance to northern peoples, circumpolar relations, Arctic development, governance, geopolitics or security will also be welcome.

 Abstracts should be 250-400 words and include author name(s), institutional affiliation and article title, to be submitted to firstname.lastname@example.org.The deadline for abstracts is March 1, 2021.
 Notice of acceptance will be provided on March 16, 2021.
 Articles must be submitted by June 15, 2021.
 Publication is planned for October 2021.